Congratulations to Recipients of the 2019 BRIC Media Arts Fellowship!

 Each year, BRIC's Contemporary Art and Media Education programs sponsor the BRIC Media Arts Fellowship.
-The Fellowship makes BRIC's Media Education courses and facilities available at no charge to visual artists.
+The Fellowship makes BRIC's Media Education courses and facilities available at no charge to professional Brooklyn-affiliated visual artists.
 We provide classes and technical assistance in video and digital production and in post-production technologies.
 Our classes include both BRIC Media Arts Fellows as well as members of the general public interested in television production, creating a unique mix of interests in the classroom.

+Twelve fellowships are awarded annually.
+Fellows may enroll in any course offered by BRIC's Media Education program for no fee.
 Fellows have access to cameras and other equipment, studios, and editing suites during their residency.
 Throughout the year, meet-ups are organized as well as opportunities to review work in progress and receive critical feedback from BRIC staff.

 BRIC's newly renovated Media Center is located in BRIC Arts | Media House at 647 Fulton Street in downtown Brooklyn.
 The Media Center provides Brooklyn residents with access to television studio facilities, equipment, and training that enables the creation, production, and cablecasting of non-commercial programs on BRIC's four cable channels.
 Our new facilities will include a state-of-the-art HD television studio and studio control room, a training studio, a mini studio designed for use by a single producer serving as talent and technician, video-editing suites, field camera packages, and a multimedia lab equipped with industry-standard media production software.

 Media classes are held during the day and evening hours.
-The BRIC Media Arts Fellowship course-work will take place between January and October 2015.
+The BRIC Media Arts Fellowship course-work will take place between January and December 2019.
 Lab time must be used during the fellowship period.
 A mid-fellowship event will be held in May for Fellows to discuss their projects with BRIC staff and with each other, and to receive feedback on their work.
-In early October 2015, an end of fellowship open house and screening will be scheduled, which will be open to the public.
+In early November 2019, an end of fellowship open house and screening will be scheduled, which will be open to the public.
 This will be an opportunity for fellows to show the projects they created during their fellowship and network with community producers.

 If you have questions, please email us HERE .